orey/stuff/doc/coronavirus/README.md

 > The result from a high frequency of recombination events in CoVs is the generation of novel viruses with a high genetic diversity, with unpredictable changes in virulence during human infections.
 With multiple species of CoVs circulating in the wild amongst different animal species that may constantly interact with one another, it is likely not a matter of if, but when, the next recombinant CoV will emerge and cause another outbreak in the human population.

 L'hypothèse de l'émergence des variants par recombinaison semble donc, aujourd'hui, la plus partagée.
-Elle implique un certain risque lié aux vaccins (voir plus bas).
+Elle implique un certain risque lié aux vaccins (voir plus haut).

 ### 4.2.
 L'immunité collective